 The yellow bar, which features at the top of the diagram on the homepage of the FAN website, simply aims to give a snapshot of some of the groups and services that are likely to signpost or refer people in need on to appropriate food provision.
 Below are some more details and links to organisations that signpost or make referrals.
 Please note that these services also receive people who have been signposted from food providers as well.

-Leeds FAN wants to value the contribution made by GP’s and NHS staff who choose to take the time to signpost or refer, people in need of food assistance, onto appropriate provision.
-We hope to work more closely with GP’s as we seek to circulate the Homeless and Food Aid Document wider and encourage GP’s to take on vouchers for specific food banks.
+Leeds FAN wants to value the contribution made by GPs and NHS staff who choose to take the time to signpost or refer people in need of food assistance onto appropriate provision.
+We hope to work more closely with GPs, as we seek to circulate the Homeless and Food Aid Document and encourage GPs to take on vouchers for specific food banks.

-For more general information on GP surgeries click on the following links below.
+For more general information on GP surgeries click on the following link:

-For more information on NHS services please go back to the homepage and click on Signposting to Longer Term Provision.
+For more information on NHS services, please click on the following:

 Job Centre Plus provides assistance in helping people find work and accessing pensions and benefits.
 Job centres in Leeds come into contact with a significant amount of people who may have extra needs, such as having nothing to eat.
 Leeds FAN wishes to work with the different geographical venues where job centres are situated to ensure that people in a state of food poverty can access appropriate food aid providers through effective signposting and referrals.